Concerned your broker may be churning your account?

 - Carras v.
 Burns, 516 F.2d 251, 258, 259 (4th Cir.
 1975) – In the absence of an express agreement, control may be inferred from the broker-customer relationship when the customer lacks the ability to manage the account and must take the broker’s word for what is happening

 vii.
 Hecht v.
 Harris Upham & Co., N.D.
 Cal.
 1968 – The requisite degree of control is met when the client routinely follows the recommendations of the broker.

 viii.
 Hotmar v.
 Lowell H. Listrom & Co., 808 F.2d 1384 (10th Cir.
 1987) (no control by the broker where evidence showed customer owned several businesses and rental property, spoke with broker almost daily, knew how to use broker’s computer, and occasionally rejected broker’s recommendations).

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Boca Raton, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm has extensive experience representing investors in churning/excessive trading claims against brokerage firms and financial advisors.